Writing a Business Plan

 It is also referred as a statement of purpose.
 By its name, it is clear that you need to encapsulate your reason for writing the business plan.
 All the questions that are in your head should be written here briefly and clearly.
 It should not be more than half a page.
 The main points that it should cover are:

 - Financial Requirements and Features

-The size of business description entirely depends on the complexity of your plan.
+The size of the business description depends entirely on the complexity of your plan.
 It begins with the brief information about the industry.
-Do the proper research in order to explain the various markets within your industry.
+Research properly to explain the various markets within your industry.
 Also, include the references to new products that could benefit or hinder your business.
-Just keep in mind that the investors or bankers would want to know all the facts so that they won’t risk their money.
-So avoid conjecture or assumptions, provide the observations based on reliable data.
+Just keep in mind that the investors or bankers would want to know all the facts so that they don’t risk their money.
+To avoid conjecture or assumptions, provide the observations based on reliable data.

-While describing your business, start with the sector in which your business falls, then tell whether it is new or established.
+When describing your business, start with the sector in which your business falls, then tell whether it is new or established.
 After that, talk about your business structure (Partnership, Sole Proprietorship, LLC, C or S Corporation.
-Next, talk about your business’ principals and the state in which it is located and will bring business in.
-You can then continue with the rest of the information on who the customers would be, how big is the product’s market, and how the product or service is distributed and marketed.
+Next, talk about your business’ principles and the state in which it is located and will bring business in.
+You can then continue with other information like who the customers would be, how big the product’s market will be and how the product or service will be distributed and marketed.

 Product or Service Description

-While describing your product, make sure that it grabs the attention of the readers.
-It should give readers an idea of what you are talking about, how people can use your products, how is your product different from others.
-After that, explain how your business can attain a competitive edge.
-Talk about all the factors that can make your product or service successful.
+When describing your product, make sure that it grabs the attention of the readers.
+It should give readers an idea of what you are talking about, how people can use your products, how different your product is from others.
+After that, explain how your business can attain a competitive advantage.
+Describe all the factors that can make your product or service successful.
 Give hard facts about the product.
 Be particular about what sets your business apart from those of your competitors.
 Also, you need to mention the suppliers who are ready to work with you.
-Mention the reasons for the choice of your locations to sell your product.
+In addition, state the reasons for the choice of your locations to sell your product.

 Competitive Market Analysis